mbusigin/disbatch/docs/Differences.md

 #### Changes:
-- To keep the code simple, as much as possible is by convention instead of config (collection names, node name, etc).
+- To keep the code simple, as much as possible is by convention instead of config (collection names, DEN name, etc).
+- As the DEN name is the hostname the DEN is running on, only one instance is allowed per server.
 - No need to have a file in `etc/disbatch/disbatch.d/` to define a plugin.
 - Only the `::Task` part of the plugin is needed.
 Its parent is unused.
 - `bin/disbatchd` instead of `bin/disbatchd.pl`